borealbirds/WildTrax-dataHarmonization/README.md

 <a name=Reformatting></a>
 ## Harmonization of the data into WildTrax format

-Reformating will be unique per project.
-Some projects will use rules that are similar.
+Reformating is unique per project.
+Some projects use rules that are similar.
 All scripts are available to allow reusing of code under the [script section](https://github.com/borealbirds/WT-Integration/tree/main/script).
+Please note that the target platform used to upload the data is maintained independently of this project and its data requirements have evolved over time.
+As a result, some scripts related to data upload or validation may no longer run without modification.
+For example, field names, required attributes, or schema requirements used by the platform may have changed since the data were originally processed and uploaded.

 For data to be uploaded to WildTrax, two hierarchical files are needed:
 - <a href="#Location">Location table</a>
 - <a href="#Survey">Survey table</a>

-Please note that the target platform used to upload the data is maintained independently of this project and its data requirements have evolved over time.
-As a result, some scripts related to data upload or validation may no longer run without modification.
-For example, field names, required attributes, or schema requirements used by the platform may have changed since the data were originally processed and uploaded.

 Reformatting data for WildTrax can be challenging when data files are missing required fields, the fields are not filled in properly or are incomplete (according to WildTrax requirements), or the data was collected using a different documentation scheme.
 If data is being reformatted by BAM, team members communicate with the original data partner to acquire project metadata (e.g., documentation that can clarify how data was collected).